 Is you park effectively mitigating the fire hazards in the park's housing and other structures that are in the Wildland Urban Interface?
 Contact your parks' Fire Management Officer (FMO) or local fire department for guidance.

 Did you know that there is policy written to address wildland firefighters suppressing structural fires which include car fires, trash and dumpster fires and everything else that is not a wildland fire.
-Read this memo (internal link) to find out what you need to know.
+Read the policy (internal link) to find out what you need to know.

-- Investigate JUST ONE interactive module below to quickly become Firewise!
+- Investigate JUST ONE link below to prepare your home for wildfire safety!

 NPS Fire Facts